citp/privacy-policy-historical/s/si/sip/sipsap.com.md

-> *The following text is extracted and transformed from the sipsap.com privacy policy that was archived on 2007-06-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070609054031id_/http%3A//sipsap.com/privacy_policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sipsap.com privacy policy that was archived on 2007-12-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071230140445id_/http%3A//sipsap.com/privacy_policy.php) for the most accurate reproduction.*

-# Privacy Policy New York Escorts Los Angeles Escorts New York Outcall Philad
+# Privacy Policy Exotic-Escort Cleveland Escorts US Companions exotic Dancer

 **Escort Search - Privacy Policy:**